vlsi-nanocomputing/spinwaves-model/README.md

-This repository contains all the codes of the thesis "Design and Modelling of Magnonic Circuits" In the following, a short description for each folder and file is reported.
+This repository contains all the codes of the thesis "Design and Modelling of Magnonic Circuits".

+In the following, a short description for each folder and file is reported.